 Existing and Created.

 Some of these numbers might even have a 2nd as well.

 So I built a module that allowed the user to start the process of getting a number and choose the type.
-They could then enter the number if they already had it or the system would make it for them.
+They could also enter the number if they already had it or the system would make it for them.
 I provided error mitigation, human error messages when external systems were down (3 hours every night), and a status of their work for when they returned to this process.
 If they made a mistake, there was a method to remove their work on an individual level.
 I also provided a way for a 2nd number to be added and all the status’ that went with it.

 Finally when they have completed their entire process, the app allowed them to apply the number on a specific directed basis towards the rest of the project.

 I’ve mentioned that the users have provided feedback that this process is easy to use.
-I consider this a success.
+I consider this a amazing success.